-Fixed Satellite Service
+- Fixed Satellite Service

 A representative set of FS satellites with coverage over Europe was used for those two studies.

 The first study is based on Monte Carlo methodology and considers the Mid scenario.
 Results show feasibility on spectrum sharing based on the taken assumptions.